Yokohama ADVAN A052 tire

 Well Below Average

 The Yokohama ADVAN A052 provides a comfortable ride for most drivers.
 However, some users have noticed that the tire produces a slightly higher level of road noise, especially on paved surfaces.
 While the ride remains smooth, this extra noise might be noticeable on longer highway trips.
-Compared to others in its category, it delivers stronger ride comfort and noise control than most of the competition.
+Within the category, this level of ride comfort and noise control is par for the course, with most competitors delivering a similar experience.

 Winter/Snow Performance